frankbos1957/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

 ## What it does
+I do not know what this project does but it does help me to understand GitHub

 FEATURES PLACEHOLDER

+Community starter kit :)
 ## Getting started

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: